sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ### Preview manifests

-Run the following command in the directory where the `kustomization.yaml` file for your overlay is located to build a new set of manifests with your overlay.
-The updated manifests with your customization can then be found inside the `new/preview-cluster` directory.
+Run the following command from the root directory to build a customized deployment using your overlay.

+A new set of manifests with the customization applied using the overlay can then be found inside the [new/preview-cluster](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/preview-cluster) directory.

 ```bash
 $ kubectl kustomize $PATH_TO_OVERLAY -o new/preview-cluster
 ```

-PATH_TO_OVERLAY can be a local path and remote path, for example:
+The $PATH_TO_OVERLAY can be a local path or remote path, for example:

 ```bash
 # Local